hkm/routerpwn.com/README.md

 # RouterPWN

-RouterPWN is a web application that aids in the exploitation of vulnerabilities in residential/SOHO edge devices such as routers, access points and switches
+RouterPWN is a web application that aids in the exploitation of vulnerabilities in residential/SOHO edge devices such as routers, access points and switches.

 ## Features